Sunday, December 18, 2022 | 3 p.m. at The Chan Centre for the Performing Arts

 The boys’ choir of the St. Thomas church in Leipzig was founded in 1212, and to this day, it still is one of the most prestigious ambassadors of musical culture in Germany.
 Historically, the choir director had to prepare the services in four churches and organize the music for city functions.
 Bach held the position from 1723 to his death in 1750; he was appointed only after two of his colleagues, further up on the list, Telemann and Graupner, had declined.

-This concert is generously sponsored by Linda Leonard, Dr. Katherine Paton and Tony & Margie Knox
+This concert is generously sponsored by Tony & Margie Knox, Linda Leonard, and Dr. Katherine Paton

 Johann Sebastian Bach (1685–1750)